 Combined with customer ratings from our survey of kitchen owners, our assessments mean we can award Best Buy status to some of the brands' kitchens.

-- Flat-pack and pre-built kitchen units
+- Flat-pack or pre-built kitchen units - which should I buy?

 - How we assess kitchen units